-Besides the work of the old superheroes and the new generations building on them street art artists another trend is becoming increasingly noticeable… we are increasingly seeing engaged slogans on walls and streets.
-It's a genre that owes a lot to Laser 3.14 - ubiquitous on the fences of Amsterdamse construction sites.
+Besides the work of the old superheroes and the new generations building on them street art artists another trend is becoming increasingly noticeable… we are seeing more and more engaged slogans on walls and streets.
+It is a genre that owes a lot to Laser 3.14 - ubiquitous on the fences of Amsterdam construction sites.

 Sometimes a 'background story' on Instagram is used to support the critical, somewhat cryptic texts.
 The work of Ambrien Moeniralam and Hans de Tweede are examples of this.
 The transient, chalked texts of Cat Calls of Amsterdam (Ambrien) refer to expressions of street intimidation at the exact location of the incident.

 The slogans on the pavement, written in pastel shades, confront the curious reader with brutal words, increasing awareness of street intimidation, as it were.
-Hans de Tweede refers with his 'Save the Curl like Tim' to the disappearance of the pee curl from it Amsterdamse street scene.
-Tags from Rumoer (anti-everything) and NotoiR also have something raw in execution and therefore tie in with the written slogans from the very beginning of the graffiti in it Amsterdam.
+With his 'Save the Curl like Tim', Hans de Tweede refers to the disappearance of the puddle curl from the Amsterdam street scene.
+Also tags from Rumoer (anti-everything) and NotoiR have something raw in execution and therefore tie in with the written slogans from the very beginning of the graffiti in Amsterdam.

 The further development of street art and graffiti in Amsterdam

 How will the graffiti and street art in Amsterdam develop in the near future?
 In any case, a number of trends will continue: committed, humorous, demarcating and purely aesthetic work will continue to grow, but enriched with new techniques, including projection in particular.